odpi/egeria-docs/site/docs/features/lineage-management/overview.md

 ## Lineage preservation and use

-Design lineage can be consolidated and exported for preservation by the [Asset Lineage OMAS](/services/omas/asset-lineage/overview) and then stored in the [open lineage server](/concepts/open-lineage-server).
+Design lineage can be consolidated and exported for preservation by the [Asset Lineage OMAS](/services/omas/asset-lineage/overview) and then stored in the [Lineage Warehouse](/concepts/lineage-warehouse).

 Figure 35 shows metadata capture using:

 - The [data engine proxy server](/services/data-engine-proxy-services/) to poll metadata in automated way.
 - A caller using [Data Engine OMAS's](/services/omas/data-engine/overview) API.

-Bot mechanisms push metadata into the open metadata ecosystem so that is it picked up by the Asset Lineage OMAS and then stored by the open lineage server.
+Bot mechanisms push metadata into the open metadata ecosystem so that is it picked up by the Asset Lineage OMAS and then stored by the Lineage Warehouse.

 ![Figure 35](/features/lineage-management/open-lineage-server-data-engine-lineage-capture.svg)
 > **Figure 35:** Capturing lineage using Data Engine Proxy, Data Engine OMAS and Asset Lineage OMAS

-Once the lineage graphs are assembled in the open lineage server, the lineage can be viewed and analyzed for business cases such as traceability of data, impact analysis or data processes monitoring.
+Once the lineage graphs are assembled in the Lineage Warehouse, the lineage can be viewed and analyzed for business cases such as traceability of data, impact analysis or data processes monitoring.

 ### Building a lineage warehouse

-The [open lineage server](/concepts/open-lineage-server) is the warehouse for lineage.
+The [Lineage Warehouse](/concepts/lineage-warehouse) is the warehouse for lineage.
 It is the destination store for all relevant lineage data graphs.

 ![Figure 36](/features/lineage-management/open-lineage-server-lineage-warehouse.svg)
-> **Figure 36:** Open Lineage Server preservation and use details
+> **Figure 36:** Lineage Warehouse preservation and use details

 1. Metadata instance events from the cohort are distributed to Metadata Access Server running Asset Lineage OMAS.